 Please Note: Due to COVID-19 we are conducting virtual meetings until further notice.

 Check out this great video

 An Economic Growth And Sustainable Community Blueprints Is The Core Of Illinois Black Wall Street.

-We need your input concerning experiences, needs and or recommendations on how we can better assist in the incubation or sustainability of your business.
+Black Business Communities and Historical Black Business Corridors throughout the state.
+We need your input concerning experiences, needs and or recommendations on how we can better assist in the incubation or sustainability of your community and businesses.